Factors affecting student achievement – Hattie’s take:

 Hattie finishes the interview with a clear message: schools need to stop thinking about things that don’t really matter and instead talk about teacher expertise, passion, diagnosis and practice.

-This case study has been altered for regional context.
-The original case study can be found here: blog.irisconnect.com/uk/community/blog/john-hattie-10-myths-about-student-achievement
+This blog has been altered for regional context.
+The original blog can be found here: blog.irisconnect.com/uk/community/blog/john-hattie-10-myths-about-student-achievement